NLGJA: The Association of LGBTQ+ Journalists

 NLGJA: The Association of LGBTQ+ Journalists, is an American professional association dedicated to coverage of LGBTQ+ issues in the media.
 It is based in Washington, D.C., and the membership consists primarily of journalists, students, educators, and communications professionals.
 The organization was previously known as the National Lesbian and Gay Journalists Association (NLGJA), but changed its name in 2013 to "NLGJA: The Association of LGBT Journalists" to reflect the diversity of the communities it represents.
 In 2016, it added a "Q" to represent queer journalists and people, updating its name to "NLGJA: The Association of LGBTQ Journalists".
 In 2023, it added a "+" to represent those gender-diverse and sex-diverse people whose identities are not well-known to be added to the acronym, and those who are questioning their identities, updating its name to "NLGJA: The Association of LGBTQ+ Journalists".

 History

 The association was founded by Roy Aarons in 1990, along with other journalists, Elaine Herscher, Shannon Hickey, David Tuller, Victor Zonana, and Kathleen Buckley, who made up its first board.

-Jen Christensen took over as NLGJA national president following the death of Michael Triplett, who died January 18, 2013, less than six-month after his election.
+Jen Christensen took over as NLGJA national president following the death of Michael Triplett, who died January 18, 2013, less than six-months after his election.

 The association has inspired the founding of the French Association of LGBTI Journalists in 2013.